IreneSchimmel/practice/doc/README.md

 This is the README for the practice repo in github.

-This repo is for the regular exercises from the workflows course.
+This repo is for the regular exercises from the Workflows course.